 Posted on the Johnsonburg Camp’s butterfly garden is a sign – “Planting in Progress.
 Walk Gently.”
 In other words, Recovery & Growth in Progress.
 Be kind.
 Garden Dilemmas?
 AskMaryStone@gmail.com

 Speaking of native, a client who has become a friend, Nancy of Fredon NJ, sent a photo of a mystery plant.
 The foliage looks like goldenrod (solidago), I wrote back.
 Goldenrod is one of my favs to add to the garden for the late summer to fall show that butterflies love.
-And, despite the rumors, it does not cause allergies – (link to the previous column Goldenrod’s Bad Reputation).
+Despite the rumors, it does not cause allergies – (link to the previous column Goldenrod’s Bad Reputation).

 “That’s the beauty of native plants,” I wrote back, “they magically plant themselves.”